top of page

 Perceived Public Support

-Development would affect historic downtown, businesses & Lounsbury house.
+Development would affect historic downtown, businesses & Lounsbury house, and would displace an elementary school.

 Added Cost Considerations